that-ar-guy/SMS-CLASSIFIER/README.md

 3. **vectorizer.pkl**: This file contains the pickled vectorizer used to transform input text data into a format suitable for the machine learning model.
 It is loaded in the `app.py` file for preprocessing user-inputted messages.

+4.**spam.csv**: This file contains the dataset used to create the machine learning model.

 ## Text Preprocessing
 The application performs text preprocessing on the user-inputted message before making predictions.
 The `stemming` function in `app.py` is responsible for converting the input text into a format suitable for the machine learning model.
 It involves removing non-alphabetic characters, converting to lowercase, tokenization, stemming, and removing English stopwords.